ramonaolteanu99/MySQL_Project/library_project.md

 select * from cititori inner join fisa_imprumut on cititori.cnp=fisa_imprumut.cnp
 where (data_imprumut between '2024-03-01' and '2024-05-31') and returnat=False
 order by nume;
+select * from cititori;

--- Afisarea cititorilor care locuiesc in Barnova si au imprumutat carti dupa data de 1 mai 2024 select * from cititori left join fisa_imprumut on cititori.cnp=fisa_imprumut.cnp where adresa like '%Barnova' and data_imprumut > '2024-05-01';
+- Afisarea cititorilor care locuiesc in Barnova si au imprumutat carti dupa data de 1 mai 2024 select * from cititori left join fisa_imprumut on cititori.cnp=fisa_imprumut.cnp where adresa like '%Barnova' and data_imprumut > '2024-05-01';